Digital-Identity-Labs/mdqt/README.md

 downloading large metadata aggregates containing thousands of entity descriptions, an IdP or SP can download the metadata for individual entities using MDQ when they are needed.

-The UK Access Management Federation have a
+The UK Access Management Federation has a
 [useful page explaining MDQ](https://www.ukfederation.org.uk/content/Documents/MDQ)

 ## Installation

-To add mdqt to a project, add this line to your application's Gemfile:
+To add mdqt to a project, add this line to your application's Gemfile

 ```ruby
 gem 'mdqt'
 ```

-And then execute:
+and then execute:

     $ bundle